railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_forecasting.rst

 ------------------

 To procure internally, you can create a procurement order manually.
-Use the menu :menuselection:`Warehouse --> Schedulers --> Procurement Exceptions` and click the New button to do this.
+Use the menu :menuselection:`Warehouse --> Schedulers --> Procurement Exceptions` and click the `Create` button to do this.

 .. figure:: images/mrp_procurement.png
     :scale: 75